Welcome to the ultimate guide on reducing CPU usage in WordPress.

 Yoast SEO | SEO | X | ✓ |

-2. Limit Heartbeat, Autosaves, Post Revisions
+3. Limit Heartbeat, Autosaves, Post Revisions, XML-RPC

-Limit Heartbeat – creates requests to admin-ajax.php.
-I would disable it in the frontend and dashboard, then limit post editor to 120s since you probably want it there for autosaves, etc.
+Limit Heartbeat – if you have the option to disable it in specific areas, I would disable it in the frontend/dashboard, then limit the post editor to 120s since you probably want it there when using page builders, for autosaves, etc. Or paste the code to functions.php after the <?php tag.

 add_action( 'init', 'stop_heartbeat', 1 );